Eat Well, Live Well: Organic Farming

 With this in mind, we’ve complied a few simple changes you can make to your daily lifestyle to benefit both yourself and your surroundings this New Year.
-Our Eat Well, Live Well three-part blog series continues with the environmental benefits of supporting organic farming and shopping sustainable food.
+Our Eat Well, Live Well four-part blog series continues with the environmental benefits of supporting organic farming and shopping sustainable food.

 From the Ground Up

 In our last blogpost introducing our Eat Well, Live Well campaign, we talked about the benefits of switching to organic food on human health… and there were quite a few!
 However, it didn’t stop there as we also hinted towards supporting organic farming to help better the environment, starting from the ground up.

 In our previous post, we explained that organic farming methods avoid the use of artificial fertilisers, improving the nutritious value of products grown organically.
 Not only does this reduce the need for fossil fuels but it also helps to build naturally fertile soils, and with nutritious soil comes nutritious produce – makes sense, right?